VOLVO CE AHEAD OF THE GAME

 Such ideas could involve projects like Volvo CE’s own eco-operator scheme, where construction equipment drivers have achieved upto 20% fuel savings after attending specialist courses.
 The idea of challenge, generated within Volvo CE has created great interest in the Volvo group as a whole.
 Specific plans are still being formulated as to how the idea could be publicised ahead of a 2015 summit, such as instigating small pre-launches at industrial association meetings even at stopovers during the Volvo Ocean Race which weighs anchor in October.

-The Volvo group has a long history of such proactive initiatives its first environmental policy was framed in 1972 when the company said, “we are part of the problem but we are also of the solution.”
+The Volvo group has a long history of such proactive initiatives its first environmental policy was framed in 1972 when the company said, “we are part of the problem but we are also of the solution about getting the best crossbow.”

 Within a few years, Volvo has developed three way catalytic converter and the trend was set.
 In 2012 Volvo CE become the final construction equipment company to join the World Wildlife Fund Climate Savers Programme, signing up to the most ambitions carbon – reduction agenda ever undertaken within the industry.